 We were just starting our Sunday evening Service and everyone was anticipating worshipping the Lord together.
 We had been Pastoring for about 3 months, so things were still relatively new.
 As worship was underway, I had just started the worship music, and we kept hearing a knock on the metal back door of the sanctuary.
 Knowing how dark it was out back, and wondering who it was knocking on the door, I grabbed a microphone stand and proceeded to walk toward the exit, (thinking to myself that if some ‘unwanted’ guest were at the door, they wouldn’t ‘stand’ a chance, lol).
 My husband charged for the door and opened it before I could get there.
 Just then, he started laughing hysterically.
 I looked out too and saw almost 30 turkeys running around.
 The turkeys were pecking on the metal door . . . everyone laughed and couldn’t’ stop.
 The title of my next sermon was, ‘Even Turkeys Go To Church’.

-Being new Pastors here at Family Life Church, everyone was trying to get used to the idea that their Pastor retired and we were the new choice.
+Being new Pastors here at Family Life Church, everyone was trying to get used to the idea that their Pastor retired (and because we were newly Pastoring).
 The people were all very introverted and quiet, making this transition a little hard.

 I was feeling a little under the weather that day, but Church went on as usual.
 During prayer time, my husband asked if there was anyone sick and in need of prayer.
 I thought to myself, “I could use some prayer right now”.